 Coates Hire Newcastle 500 in NSW from 24-26 November (Ten/Fox Sports)

 Events shown as Sydney Time, adjust for regional differences.
-The V8 Supercars on Free to Air does not always include live coverage of practice 1, qualifying for race 2, or the first listed Top Ten Shootout.
+The V8 Supercars on Free to Air does not always include live coverage of the support sessions, practices, qualifying, or the Top Ten Shootout.

 V8 Supercars Drivers to Watch